 By studying the data gathered through this center, experts gain a better understanding of cancer and its treatments.
 Our cancer registry is actually a department of our Cancer Institute, and is important to us for two reasons: it improves care through education and research, and it provides follow-up contact with patients.

-A registry is required to have contact with each cancer patient every 12-15 months (through either the physician or directly with the patient) to determine what is occurring medically with him or her.
-At times, this contact from the registry has helped to remind a patient that they need to schedule a follow-up examination with their physician.
+A registry is required to collect follow-up information for each cancer patient every 12-15 months to determine what is occurring medically with the patient.
+The primary sources of this information is the patient medical record.
 Because the registry's follow-up is for the life of the patient, we gain the most complete information about the role of the cancer and its treatment in the patient's life.

 Yes, this information is treated with the same confidentiality as any other medical record would be.